jasonguyen7/Final-Project/README.md

 Python - pip install pyserial
 Conda - conda install pyserial

 Next, download all python code and arduino files.
-(Pong.py for single/multiplayer) & (main.py, paddle.py, and ball.py for single player)
+(Pong.py for single/multiplayer) & (main.py, paddle.py, and ball.py for multiplayer and potentiometer)
 Construct circuit based on Circuit Diagram pdf.
 Make connections on a breadboard using an Arduino, Push Buttons, and Potentiometer.

 Follow Instructions from How to turn the ATMEGA chip of an Arduino Uno and Arduino Mega into a HID keyboard device.pdf to turn the Arduino into HID Controller.